We strongly urge you to read this FAQ in its entirety before submitting your application.

 Is there a penalty for last-minute vendor dropouts?

-Yes, because of the huge time burden and publicity cost that goes along with withdrawing a vendor from the show so close to the show date, there is an additional $50 penalty for any vendor dropouts that happen within six weeks of the show.
+Yes, because of the huge time burden and publicity cost that goes along with withdrawing a vendor from the show so close to the show date, there is an additional $50 penalty for any vendor dropouts that happen within four weeks of the show.
 Please consider your ability to vend carefully before you commit to the show!

 I see that you're asking for my City Business Licenses.
 What if I don't have one?